As an art and craft teacher by profession, most of my articles are related to art and craft ideas.

 Help your kids draw a beautiful underwater scene!
 Follow this tutorial on how to draw an underwater scene, for kids, and how to color it using oil pastels.

 Oil pastels are the best color medium for children learning art, and they should start by the age of 6–7 years.
 I always use oil pastels in my class because they blend easily and kids enjoy the shading and blending techniques.

 Children love to draw.
 Animals are not easy to draw, but fish and other underwater creatures are not that difficult (due to their less bony structure).
 This tutorial shouldn't be difficult for children!

 Why Use Oil Pastels?

-Oil pastels allow the artist to learn to blend, mixing and shading much easily as compared to crayons or pencil colors.
-Learning oil pastels or soft pastels is fun for children because they can learn to blend theses using fingers or cotton or tissue or just by using the color itself.
-These are bright and gives a very nice result.
-So I highly recommend oil pastels for children of all ages.
+Oil pastels allow the artist to learn to blend, mix, and shade much more easily as compared to crayons or pencil colors.
+Learning oil pastels or soft pastels is fun for children because they can learn to blend these using fingers or cotton or tissue or just by using the color itself.
+These are bright and give a very nice result.
+I highly recommend oil pastels for children of all ages.